Extreme Networks (EXTR) Stock Drops Despite Market Gains: Important Facts to Note

-The most recent trading session ended with Extreme Networks (EXTR) standing at $12.03, reflecting a -0.66% shift from the previouse trading day's closing.
-This move lagged the S&P 500's daily gain of 0.51%.
-Meanwhile, the Dow gained 0.2%, and the Nasdaq, a tech-heavy index, added 0.58%.
+Extreme Networks (EXTR) closed at $11.77 in the latest trading session, marking a -1.18% move from the prior day.
+The stock's performance was behind the S&P 500's daily gain of 1.12%.
+Meanwhile, the Dow experienced a rise of 0.61%, and the technology-dominated Nasdaq saw an increase of 1.54%.

-The the stock of maker of network infrastructure equipment has fallen by 0.98% in the past month, lagging the Computer and Technology sector's gain of 1.47% and the S&P 500's gain of 2.94%.
+Heading into today, shares of the maker of network infrastructure equipment had lost 5.4% over the past month, lagging the Computer and Technology sector's loss of 0.4% and the S&P 500's gain of 2.06% in that time.

-The investment community will be paying close attention to the earnings performance of Extreme Networks in its upcoming release.
-The company is expected to report EPS of -$0.17, down 158.62% from the prior-year quarter.
-Alongside, our most recent consensus estimate is anticipating revenue of $207.8 million, indicating a 37.51% downward movement from the same quarter last year.
+The upcoming earnings release of Extreme Networks will be of great interest to investors.
+On that day, Extreme Networks is projected to report earnings of -$0.17 per share, which would represent a year-over-year decline of 158.62%.
+Simultaneously, our latest consensus estimate expects the revenue to be $207.8 million, showing a 37.51% drop compared to the year-ago quarter.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.59 per share and revenue of $1.13 billion, indicating changes of -45.87% and -13.53%, respectively, compared to the previous year.
+EXTR's full-year Zacks Consensus Estimates are calling for earnings of $0.59 per share and revenue of $1.13 billion.
+These results would represent year-over-year changes of -45.87% and -13.53%, respectively.

-Investors should also pay attention to any latest changes in analyst estimates for Extreme Networks.
-Recent revisions tend to reflect the latest near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Extreme Networks.
+These revisions help to show the ever-changing nature of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Extreme Networks is currently sporting a Zacks Rank of #4 (Sell).
+As of now, Extreme Networks holds a Zacks Rank of #4 (Sell).

-In terms of valuation, Extreme Networks is currently trading at a Forward P/E ratio of 20.7.
-This represents a premium compared to its industry's average Forward P/E of 14.45.
+Looking at its valuation, Extreme Networks is holding a Forward P/E ratio of 20.36.
+For comparison, its industry has an average Forward P/E of 14.63, which means Extreme Networks is trading at a premium to the group.

-It's also important to note that EXTR currently trades at a PEG ratio of 1.22.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-By the end of yesterday's trading, the Computer - Networking industry had an average PEG ratio of 1.22.
+It is also worth noting that EXTR currently has a PEG ratio of 1.2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Computer - Networking was holding an average PEG ratio of 1.2 at yesterday's closing price.

 The Computer - Networking industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 74, positioning it in the top 30% of all 250+ industries.
+With its current Zacks Industry Rank of 76, this industry ranks in the top 31% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report